SvenPfiffner/StudyBuddy/README.md

 - Use a reverse proxy (nginx, Caddy) with rate limiting for production

 For personal use on `localhost` or a trusted local network, you're fine! 😊

+🚧 Should there be demand, we might consider adding key based API authentication in the future.

 ## Collaboration 🤝